-It’s time for a new vision: 5 Million Solar Roofs
+It’s time for a new vision: 1 Million Solar-Powered Batteries

 So what’s next?
 It took 13 years for California to add a million solar roofs.
 Imagine if we got to five million in the next ten years!
 And imagine if most of those systems also have battery storage!

 Five million solar roofs would allow even more Californians from all walks of life to put money back in their pockets, reduce the burden on the grid and keep their power on in emergencies.

 Clear the obstacles to solar!

 Solar is a lot cheaper now than in 2006.
 But as most solar users are aware, utilities are attacking solar with a vengeance, fearing an end to their monopoly.
 The utilities’ attacks on solar make it harder and more expensive for people to choose solar.

 So if state leaders are serious about empowering five million Californians to make their own energy on their property, they’re going to need to stop the attacks on solar.
 Here’s three things they can do:

 Ban fees that discriminate against solar users, require utilities to interconnect no later than a week after passing inspection, and guarantee your ownership of the solar energy produced on your property.